Penn CHIPS Faculty Resources

 Standard Course Evaluation Questions (cannot be edited/removed)

-2. Overall course organization and coherency
+• Overall course organization

-10. Overall rating/quality of course
+• Overall quality of this course

-If you would like to add supplemental questions, please email Karen Shala at kshala@pennmedicine.upenn.edu to request the additions.
+If you would like to add supplemental questions, please email Karen Shala at kshala@pennmedicine.upenn.edu to request the additions

 All registered students will be listed in the “People” section in Canvas and in Courses@Penn.
 You can find a guide to pull a student class list report here.